 The County has prepared an Engagement Summary Report, which presents the feedback received during the Phase 3 Public Engagement.
 The report is includes a summary and analysis of the feedback received through the three Open Houses held in October and the online survey.

-The County last adopted a revised Land Use Bylaw in 1998.
-Although the bylaw has been amended over time, a comprehensive review has not been undertaken since its enactment.
+The previous Land Use Bylaw was adopted in 1998.
+Although the bylaw was amended over time, a comprehensive review had not been undertaken since its enactment.

 In October 2016, County Council approved a Terms of Reference for a comprehensive bylaw review.